RhinoCodes/The-Boxfiles/README.md

 Finally, if you are not using the provided xinitrc, add `nitrogen --restore` and `xfce4-panel &` and if you installed the picom fork `picom --config /home/<username>/.picom.conf`

+Also, to get that cool image in neofetch copy `arch.png` to you're home directory

 You may want to configure xfce4-panel to not show the programs you dont use.
  ## I don't reccomend using this unmodifed, experiment with it!